Why We’re Involved

 What We’ve Done

-Over the past two years, the Commercial Club and Civic Committee have co-led P33, a coalition of over 300 established and emerging business, technology, education, government, civic, and community leaders working together to transform Chicago into a Tier 1 tech hub and promote inclusive economic growth.
-This has included extensive research and planning phases, and we are now moving forward to the implementation phase.
+Starting in 2017, the Commercial Club and Civic Committee brought together a coalition of over 300 established and emerging business, technology, education, government, civic, and community leaders to work together to transform Chicago into a Tier 1 tech hub and promote inclusive economic growth.

 Our work on P33 builds on our history of innovation leadership in both the Civic Committee and the Commercial Club of Chicago, starting as early as the development of the Burnham Plan in 1909.
 Our involvement has included:

 - In 1985, members of the Commercial Club of Chicago were deeply involved in the creation of the Illinois Math and Science Academy (IMSA).To this day, IMSA develops creative, ethical leaders in science, technology, engineering, and mathematics and serves as a laboratory for the advancement of STEM teaching and learning.

 - In 1985, the Civic Committee established the Chicagoland Enterprise Center (CEC) in partnership with the Chicago Community Trust.
 This center provided consulting services and resources to assist in the establishment and growth of small and medium sized businesses in the Chicagoland area.
 Among other supports, volunteer experts from large companies worked with CEC staff to provide advice and assistance that was often out of the reach of smaller organizations.